dnfrancis22/responsive-portfolio/README.md

 **Description**

 This is a site that I created to display information about my self.
 There are three pages.
-About Me, Portfolio, and Contact Page.
-The About Me page is were a have a short Biography about my self.
+About Me, Portfolio, and Contact page.
+The About Me page is where I have a short biography about my self.
 I also share links to my LinkedIn site, GitHub and my email address.
 The Portfolio page currently has place holder images, however it is a place where I can display future projects.
 The last page is the Contact page.
 There are input boxes for name and email as well as an input box for a short message.

-I made the site responsive so that the site cane easily be viewed on mobile devices as well as desktop displays.
+I made the site responsive so that the site can easily be viewed on mobile devices as well as desktop displays.

 **Installation**